 What is the worst time to go to Hawaii?
-As a Hawaii Travel Agent, I am asked this question often!
-The truth is, there isn’t a “worst” time to go when it comes to weather, but there is the worst time to go to Hawaii when it comes to crowds.
+The truth is, there isn’t a worst time to go to Hawaii when it comes to weather, but there is the worst time to go to Hawaii when it comes to crowds.

 I already have a blog post about the best time to visit Hawaii, but I wanted to go into more detail because I’ve asked more often if there is a worst time to visit Hawaii than if there is a best time to visit Hawaii!

 Ah, Hawaii weather.
 When I get the question “what kind of weather does Hawaii have?”
 I like to say “all of it.”
 Jokes aside, the weather in Hawaii is mostly beautiful year-round, but can vary drastically.

 The Island of Hawaii (The Big Island) has nine out of the thirteen climate zones!
 Maui has almost as many.
 This means you can be in a rainforest, snowy mountain, sunny beach, and dry lava field all in one day.
 It’s wild.

 Does it rain a lot in Hawaii?
 Yes, there are times of the year when there is more rain, but only on certain parts of the islands.
 The winter is rainier than the summer, but again, only in certain areas.

 Hawaii has some of the rainiest spots on earth as well as some of the driest.
 The people who built the major resorts on the islands were well aware of this, and most of the popular resorts are in the dry areas on all islands.

 The North Shore of Kauai, one of the rainiest areas of Hawaii.